guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 # Automatic Label Error Correction

 ### Abstract
+In industry deep learning application, our manually labeled data has a certain number of noisy data.
 In the previous works, we verify that manual re-labeling the training data that model prediction do not equal to the manual label, improve the accuracy at dev dataset and human evaluation.
 But manual re-labeling requires a lot of human labor to correct the noisy data in the training dataset.
 We think that the noisy data is the training data that model prediction and manual label is not equal.
 To solve this problem, we propose the randomly re-setting method that automaticly improve the accuracy at dev dataset and human evaluation.
 The core idea is that, we randomly re-set all the noisy data to model prediction or the manual label.
 All the noisy data means the noisy data in training dataset and dev dataset.